DouglasXiao/douglasxiao.github.io/README.md

 1. Adjust the `homepage` value in `package.json` based on your hosting preferences.
 2. Planning on using a custom domain?
 Update `public/CNAME`.
 Otherwise, remove it.
 3. Execute the command `npm run deploy`.
-It will leverage the gh-pages tool to publish the page, recommend watching this https://youtu.be/7wzuievFjrk?si=yft_PbfnUZWrFSKU for detailed steps.
+It will leverage the gh-pages tool to publish the page, recommend watching [this video](https://youtu.be/7wzuievFjrk?si=yft_PbfnUZWrFSKU) for detailed steps.

 ### Static Export